Updated: Jun 27, 2022

-Hey, as you know I am a huge fan of formative assessments, you know those checks for understanding to make sure your students understand what's going down in class.
-Formative assessment can be completed during a lesson and through a variety of educational technology tools.
-One such tool I learned about recently is Blooket.
+Hey, as you know, I'm a massive fan of formative assessments.
+You know those checks for understanding to ensure your students understand what's going down in class.
+A variety of educational technology tools can conduct formative assessments during a lesson.
+Blooket is one of these tools.
 Let me tell you more!

 What is it?

-Blooket is a game, well actually many mini-games that require participants to answer questions, strategize, and work together.
-It reminds me of trivia night and Kahoot.
-Just like with other formative assessment games a teacher can host a session with students, live or have students work at the own pace.
-In fact, some games are only for student-paced mode.
+Blooket is a game, well, actually many mini-games that require participants to answer questions, strategize, and work together.
+It reminds me of a trivia night with friends and a competition / timed tool like Kahoot.
+Like other formative assessment games, a teacher can host a live session with students or allow students to work at their own pace.
+Some games are only available for student-paced mode.